unixorn/cd-gitroot/README.md

 cd-gitroot [PATH]
 ```

-If PATH isn't specified, change directory to current git repository root directory.
+If **PATH** isn't specified, change directory to the current git repository's root directory,
-else change directory to PATH instead of it.
+otherwise change directory to **PATH** inside of it.
-PATH is treated relative path in git root directory.
+**PATH** is treated as a path relative to the git root directory.

 ## Options
 \-h display help and exit